KSAH-42/RabbitOM/README.md

 ~~~~

-Please notes, that if you to receive video stream, you must an invoke a series of methods, please take some times to read documentation about the RTSP session state machine for more details.
+Please notes, that if you want to receive video streams, you must invoke a series of methods, please take some times to read RFC about the RTSP or make some research on google about the "RTSP session state machine".

 Below, on the pseudo code, the remote method invocation works like this: